tensorflow/docs/site/en/install/lang_java.md

 The command outputs:
 ```
+Hello TensorFlow 2.3.1
-Double of 10 is 20
+10 doubled is 20
 ```

 Success!
 TensorFlow Java is configured.